All Episodes

 If you think continued foreclosures, good news, vote Democrat.

-I mean, I as I said the previous hour, I'm very close to whipping out happy days are here again.
+I mean, as I said the previous hour, I'm very close to whipping out happy days are here again.

 Happy days are here again.

-This guy, Obama is so out of touch.
+This guy, Obama, is so out of touch.

 He is so devoid of reality.